zelivans/zelivans.github.io/_posts/2017-04-16-microsoft-edge-leaks-url.md

 + 27.3.2017 - Sent report and PoC to MSRC (Microsoft Security Response Center)
 + 27.3.2017 - MSRC opened a case for the issue
 + 7.4.2017 - MSRC have determined this is not a security issue
-+ 13.4.2017 - Following some other emails I made sure it is OK by MSRC to publish this.
++ 13.4.2017 - Following some other emails I made sure it is OK by MSRC to publish this

 The response:
 > Hello Ariel,